ahmad420/Test/README.md

   <img src="game2.jpg" width=480px height=360px />
   <img src="game3.jpg" width=480px height=360px />
 </p>
-Touch typing is the ability to use muscle memory to find keys fast, without using the sense of sight, and with all the available fingers, just like piano players do.
+Touch typing is the ability to use muscle memory to find keys fast, without using the sense of sight, and with all the available fingers, <br>just like piano players do.
 It significantly improves typing speed and eliminates errors.
-Touch typing simply makes you more productive and it is a skill worth learning.
-However, many people engage in the bad habit of ‘hunt-and-peck’ typing, even those seasoned professionals with years and decades of computer experience.
+Touch typing simply makes you more productive<br> and it is a skill worth learning.
+However, many people engage in the bad habit of ‘hunt-and-peck’ typing, even those seasoned professionals with <br>years and decades of computer experience.
 It  is easy to understand, though, as touch typing requires dedicated practice to learn it well.